The Disneyland Diva

 A Stuff 'n' Laura Production

-by Don Charles Hampton and Laura Pinto
+by Donny Jacobs and Laura Pinto

-by Don Charles Hampton and Laura Pinto
+by Donny Jacobs and Laura Pinto

 Who's the fairest Mouseketeer of all?
 The bitchin'est babe on the beach?
 The original Candy Girl, years before The Archies minted the name in their million-selling song "Sugar, Sugar?"
 You don't have to scroll down to the bottom of the page to read the answer: It's Annette Funicello!
 She neither aspired to become an actress nor a singer (and, according to some critics, she never did), but soon after trading in her mouse ears for high heels, she starred in nine feature films, scored five Top Forty hits, and made history as one of Rock'n'Roll's earliest female stars.